jjlaber/dataviz-project-template-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is information about food orders and deliveries from NYC restaurants, specifically those that go through the delivery app Foodhub.
+Here is the link to the dataset source: https://www.kaggle.com/datasets/ahsan81/food-ordering-and-delivery-app-dataset

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a ... and it shows ...
+It's a pie chart that shows the most popular cuisine types among these orders.
+Each cuisine type is specified by its own unique color and identified in the legend.

 [![image](https://user-images.githubusercontent.com/68416/65240758-9ef6c980-daff-11e9-9ffa-e35fc62683d2.png)](https://vizhub.com/curran/eab039ad1765433cb51aad167d9deae4)